Virtual data room for features hero.

 Financials

-• 3-year financial model (or projections)
+• 3-year financial model with assumptions

 • Monthly actuals for the last 12–24 months

-• Revenue breakdown by segment/product
+• Revenue breakdown by segment or product

 • Audited financial statements (if applicable)

-• Cap table
+• Cap table (fully diluted)

 • Use of funds breakdown